 With several free-to-use URL shortening services available to an affiliate marketer today, adding shortened affiliate links to pin in the description section is not a big issue.

-Most affiliate companies also provide you the ability to add tracking codes to your affiliate links and this will allow you to monitor the conversions from Pinterest easily.
+Most affiliate programs and companies also provide you the ability to add tracking codes to your affiliate links and this will allow you to monitor the conversions from Pinterest easily.

 Promote Your Pins or Boards with Affiliate Links